Tmccoy22/fintech_finder/README.md

 # Fintech Finder
-This is a Visual Studio notebook that integrates two files will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.
+This is a Visual Studio notebook that integrates two files that will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.
 Fintech Finder is an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
 I have included pictures of the interface as well.
 ---

 ## Technologies